 On September 10, 2021 we entered into an employment agreement with Dr. Vajdic as its Chief Executive Officer and a member of the board of directors ("2021 Vajdic Agreement"), Dr. Vajdic will receive an annual salary of \$325,000, commencing on September 15, 2021.
 During 2022 the Board of Directors approved an amendment to the 2021 Vajdic Agreement, whereby effective January 1, 2022 Dr. Vajdic's annual salary increased to \$428,000 and he was awarded 359,000 stock options.
 The stock option will vest as to 25% on the 1-year anniversary of the vesting commencement date, and the remainder will vest monthly thereafter on the same day of the month as the vesting commencement date until fully vested.
+During 2023 Dr. Vajdic was awarded a total of 1,194,000 options, these stock options vest as follows: Sixty percent (60%) are milestone based vesting on FDA clearance for marketing of HeartBeam's synthesized 12L product and the remaining forty percent (40%) are time based vesting monthly over 48 months.
 Pursuant to the amended 2021 Vajdic Agreement, Dr. Vajdic will be eligible to receive an annual bonus up to 60% of his annual compensation, subject to adjustment on an annual basis, based on his performance and overall progress of the Company.

-Richard Brounstein Employment Agreement
+Robert Eno Employment Agreement

-On September 10, 2021 we entered into an employment agreement with Mr. Brounstein as its Chief Financial Officer ("2021 Brounstein Agreement"), Mr. Brounstein will receive an annual salary of \$187,000, commencing on September 15, 2021.
-During 2022 the Board of Directors approved an amendment to the 2021 Brounstein Agreement, whereby effective January 1, 2022 Mr. Brounstein's annual salary increased to \$250,000 and he was awarded 80,000 stock options.
+On January 18, 2023 we entered into an employment agreement with Mr. Eno as its President, Mr. Eno will receive an annual salary of \$360,000, commencing on January 18, 2023 and was awarded 240,000 stock options.
 The stock option will vest as to 25% on the 1-year anniversary of the vesting commencement date, and the remainder will vest monthly thereafter on the same day of the month as the vesting commencement date until fully vested.
-Pursuant to the amended 2021 Brounstein Agreement, Mr. Brounstein will be eligible to receive an annual bonus up to 40% of his annual compensation, subject to adjustment on an annual basis, based upon his performance and overall progress of the Company.
+Additionally, during 2023 Mr. Eno was awarded a total of 536,000 options, these stock options vest as follows: Sixty percent (60%) are milestone based vesting on FDA clearance for marketing of HeartBeam's synthesized 12L product and the remaining forty percent (40%) are time based vesting monthly over 48 months.
+Mr. Eno will be eligible to receive an annual bonus up to 40% of his annual compensation, subject to adjustment on an annual basis, based upon his performance and overall progress of the Company.